Ometepe: Transportation

 Ometepe La Paloma Airport (OMT) serves the island with service from La Costeña.
 The airlines offers flights to Managua, San Carlos, and San Juan de Nicaragua (Greytown).
-Flights to Managua are operated twice a week, every Thursday and Sunday.
-There are three ferry ports on the island and there are regular ferries and lanchas to and from San Carlos and Granada twice a week (seasonally and at night) as well as several times a day to and from San Jorge near Rivas.
+Flights to Managua operated twice a week, every Thursday and Sunday.
+The flights were discontinued due to low demand.
+There are three ferry ports on the island and there are regular ferries and lanchas to and from San Carlos and Granada twice a week (seasonally and at night) as well as several times a day to and from San Jorge, Rivas.
 The roads on the island have recently been paved with concrete pavers for all the major roads on the island. the secondary roads outside the cities are all dirt or gravel and often heavily washed out and not passable without 4WD or a motorcycle.

 Tourism

-Current estimates have about 60,000 visitors to the island every year.
+In 2019, prior to the COVID-19 pandemic, the island of Ometepe had 141,178 tourist arrivals.
 The majority arrive between mid-November and mid-May.
 The majority of the visitors arrive via ferry from San Jorge to Moyogalpa.